lgeurts/lgeurts.github.io/about.md

 I spent 16 years of my life at multinational corporations like Microsoft, Dell, HP, and British Telecom - climbing the ladder while working on a bunch of Windows Server and Linux flavors, running some crazy projects, all kinds of workshops.

-I spent 16 years of my life at multinational corporations like Microsoft, Dell, HP, and British Telecom - climbing the ladder while working on a bunch of Windows Server and sometimes Linux flavors, running some really crazy projects, all kinds of technical trainings.
+I spent 16 years of my life at multinational corporations like Microsoft, Dell, HP, and British Telecom - climbing the ladder while working on a bunch of Windows Server (*sometimes even Linux*) flavors,) running some really crazy projects, all kinds of technical trainings.

 Learned a lot and met amazingly talented people of which I can call some a close friend.
 Great times, until I discovered there was nothing new to explore, stuck in a career with no chance to grow.
 So, after a long period of doubt, I left my bag of stock options, booked a nightflight to Paris and started as a one-man-shop.
 Any Regrets?
 No. I've had my share of blunders and absurdities creeping in, but never would go back.